top of page

 • This Policy Statement will be displayed on the church website and notice board, and Parishioners informed of its existence, and their implicit responsibilities.

-This statement was agreed at the January 2020 meeting of the Pastoral Parish Council, and will be reviewed at least annually and updated as required.
+This statement will be reviewed at least annually and updated as required.

 What to do if you have any concerns